 This means that your selling point shouldn’t be something like, “Our tool helps keep your social profiles updated.”
 Instead, focus your sales pitch on the end result, such as generating more leads, driving revenue from social, improving retention through better customer service, etc.

 One important aspect of how to make a sales pitch dynamic is to demonstrate a unique selling proposition (USP) that differentiates you from your competitors.
 Whether it’s centered around your pricing, your company vision, your depth of experience, or anything else, your USP should set you apart in a way that just a cursory look at your product or service might not.

-That’s when it’s time to recruit a third-party opinion.
-Social proof is one way to make a sales pitch more effective by sharing reviews and references from other happy clients and industry authorities.

-Ensure that this social proof is easy for prospects to find by including it on your landing pages, cold pitch emails, and in-person sales presentations.
+That’s when it’s time to recruit a third-party opinion using social proof.
+Social proof is an effective way to make a sales pitch more convincing by sharing reviews and references from other happy clients and industry authorities.
+You can ensure that this social proof is easy for prospects to find by including it on your landing pages, cold pitch emails, and in-person sales presentations.

 Here are some good examples of how to make a sales pitch that uses social proof effectively: